-Theoretically, you could compel someone uninformed and/or desperate enough into signing anything, but should you?
+Theoretically, you could compel someone uninformed and/or desperate enough to sign anything, but should you?
 No. Never.
 Never ever ever ever ever.
 Requiring independent contractors to sign non-compete agreements skirts a dangerous line drawn by the IRS and many state laws.

 Let me rephrase that: it doesn’t just “cross” a line, it tramples through it, spits on it, lights it on fire, and dares it to retaliate.

-Non-compete agreements typically constitute an “inappropriate degree of control.”
+Non-compete agreements typically constitute an “inappropriate degree of control” over self-employed professionals.

 On the federal level, there is a focus on misclassified workers.
 Congressional leaders are now demanding that the Department of Labor focus on investigating and punishing employers misclassifying workers and that the DOL coordinate these efforts with the Internal Revenue Service.